A Dutch journalist exposed the mob and defied death threats. Now he’s been shot in the head.

 Videos on social media showed him lying on the street in Amsterdam’s canal district with blood coming from his head.

-“He was seriously wounded and is fighting for his life,” Amsterdam mayor Femke Halsema told reporters.
+“He was seriously wounded and is fighting for his life,” Amsterdam Mayor Femke Halsema told reporters.
 “He is a national hero to us all.
 A rare, courageous journalist who tirelessly sought justice.”

-Police detained three suspects, including the possible shooter, but did not provide additional details.
+Authorities initially detained three men but later released one, saying he was no longer a suspect.
+A 35-year-old Polish national and a 21-year-old from Rotterdam remain in custody, police said.

 De Vries had been advising a key witness in the high-profile trial of the alleged leader of a gang that authorities have called an “oiled killing machine.”

 The Netherlands has one of the lowest violent crime rates in Europe.
-But its long shoreline, numerous ports and excellent infrastructure has made it a major hub for drug trafficking, according to Interpol.
+But its long shoreline, numerous ports and excellent infrastructure have made it a major hub for drug trafficking, according to Interpol.

 A series of suspected drug-related killings in the mid-2010s led authorities to crack down on a Dutch-Moroccan group known as the Marengo organization.
 Police arrested more than a dozen alleged members in connection to the slayings, but the alleged ringleader, Ridouan Taghi, eluded custody for years.